seansfkelley/seansfkelley.github.io/_posts/2021-05-17-literate-focaccia.md

 - 2 to 3 tablespoons olive oil

 evenly onto a 18-by-13 inch (46-by-33 cm) rimmed baking sheet.
-Use a spatula or your hand to release it from the sides of the bowl and fold it onto itself gently, then pour out onto pan.
+Use a spatula or your hand to release it from the sides of the bowl and pour out onto pan.
 Pour an additional

 - 2 tablespoons olive oil

 over dough and gently spread across.
 Gently stretch the dough to the edge of the sheet by placing your hands underneath and pulling outward.
-The dough will shrink a bit, so repeat stretching once or twice over the course of 30 minutes to ensure dough remains stretched.
+The dough will shrink a bit, so rest it for 15 minutes, then repeat stretching.

 {% endliterate_recipe_step %}
 {% literate_recipe_step wait="15m" duration="1m" %}

 Repeat gentle stretching of dough.
+Rest another 15 minutes.

 {% endliterate_recipe_step %}
 {% literate_recipe_step wait="15m" duration="5m" %}